 - a) Surface Air Temperatures.
 The NCEP reanalysis model suggests that surface air temperatures over the Ross Sea were mild during the austral winter.
-Air temperatures at McMurdo Station suggest a mild winter as well, although temperatures were significantly below normal in April and May of 2006.
+Air temperatures at McMurdo Station suggest a mild winter as well, although temperatures were significantly below normal during the second half of June into the first week of July of 2007.
 The mild winter should act to lessen both the ice thickness and the subsequent time required to melt the first/multi-year sea ice.
 Additionally, global climate models (GCMs), like the Scripps' Global Spectral Model, indicate slightly warmer than normal conditions are expected for the summer in the Ross Sea.
-This will aid the melt of sea ice along the Ross Ice Shelf, although it will take substantial warming to recess the thicker ice located along the ice edge. - b) Near Normal Sea Surface Temperatures along Ice Edge.
-Near normal sea surface temperatures have been seen along the western Ross Sea ice edge from March-September 2006.
-The current outlook from NOAA's Climate Prediction Center suggests near normal conditions will persist until early 2007. - c) Fast Ice Extent in McMurdo Sound.
-The past two seasons (2004-05 and 2005-06) both saw near record maximum extents of fast ice.
-However, the fast ice extent in McMurdo Sound in October 2006 is closer to a normal extent for this time of year.
+This will aid the melt of sea ice along the Ross Ice Shelf. - b) Near Normal Sea Surface Temperatures along Ice Edge.
+Near normal sea surface temperatures have been seen along the western Ross Sea ice edge from March-September 2007.
+The current outlook from NOAA's Climate Prediction Center suggests near normal conditions will persist until early 2008. - c) Fast Ice Extent in McMurdo Sound.
+The fast ice extent in McMurdo Sound in October 2007 is closer to a normal extent for this time of year.
 The majority of this fast ice has survived through 2 years, but is likely to fracture and flush from the sound.
-Isolated areas of fast ice with large multiyear content located along the shoreline from Drygalski Ice Tongue south to Cape Royds (see Figure 7) are likely to remain later into the Antarctic summer melt. - d) Icebergs.
+Isolated areas of fast ice with large multi-year content located along the shoreline from Drygalski Ice Tongue south to Cape Royds (see Figure 7) are likely to remain late into the Antarctic summer melt. - d) Icebergs.
 Icebergs scattered in the western Ross Sea continue to drift along with oceanographic currents typical throughout the region.
-Recent seasons with heavy iceberg presence in the Ross Sea have been associated with delayed opening dates.
-However, most of the larger icebergs have advected out of the southern Ross Sea during the past year.
-Therefore, the impact of icebergs on the flushing of sea ice out of the McMurdo region should be significantly less this season than in the recent past.
-However, because icebergs typically move at a slower velocity than sea ice, the sea ice could be restricted from advecting around the remaining large icebergs, resulting in greater ice concentrations along their windward side.

-e) Analog Years.
-Comparing Ross Sea ice conditions in early October of 2006 reveals similarities to ice conditions found in early October of 1994, 1996 and 2005.
-During these analog years, the mean unescorted date (<4/10 ice coverage) was 12 January.
+The impact of icebergs on the flushing of sea ice out of the McMurdo region should be significantly less this season than in the recent past.
+However, because icebergs typically move at a slower velocity than sea ice, the sea ice could be restricted from advecting around the remaining large icebergs, resulting in greater ice concentrations along their windward side. - e) Analog Years.
+Comparing Ross Sea ice conditions in early October of 2007 reveals similarities to ice conditions found in early October of 1998, 2001 and 2005.
+During these analog years, the mean unescorted date (< 4/10 ice coverage) was 13 January.